We are happy to provide information you will need as you plan for your semester as an exchange student at Willamette.

 - Sustainability Management

-Spring Semester begins on January 18th.
-You should plan to arrive in Salem a few days before the 18th so you have time to get settled and rested before school starts.
-Our Student Arrival Liaison will pick you up at the Portland International Airport and help you get settled before school starts.
+Check the Academic Calendar for the first day of classes.
+You should plan to arrive in Salem a few days before so you have time to get settled and rested before school starts.
+We can provide tips for getting from the Portland International Airport (our closest port of entry) to Salem.

 Exchange students generally live on campus for the one semester in which they are enrolled on campus.
 More information will be provided after admission to the exchange program.
-On-campus arrangements are made through the Willamette University Office of Residence Life.
-The email address for Residence Life is firstname.lastname@example.org.
+On-campus arrangements are made through the Willamette University Housing.
+The email address for Housing is firstname.lastname@example.org.

 Health History and Immunization Records

 Oregon state law requires all new students to provide immunization and health records.
 The Health History Form and Measles Immunity Form is available at willamette.medicatconnect.com, the Bishop Wellness Center Online Portal.
-This information must be submitted before January 18, 2016.
+This information must be submitted by the first day of class.

 Student Medical Insurance

 All students attending Willamette University are required to have medical insurance.
 Willamette provides a student health insurance plan through Aetna insurance company that meets and exceeds health insurance requirements for “J” visa students.
-Information about required medical insurance coverage, costs, waiver procedures/policies, and the Aetna Plan Benefits Brochure for international students is available here.
+Information about required medical insurance coverage, costs, waiver procedures/policies will be made available this summer.

 Email email@example.com the Office of International Education for all questions related to purchasing or waiving the health insurance policy.